fidelis3/grad/AI_Backend/medai/patient_triage_report.md

 ## Understanding Your Symptoms

-You are experiencing severe headaches, dizziness, blurry vision, and your skin is turning yellowish (jaundice).
-These symptoms can sometimes occur together and may indicate an underlying health issue.
+You are experiencing severe chest pain, difficulty breathing, and swelling in your legs.
+These symptoms can sometimes occur together and may indicate a serious health issue.

 ## What This Might Mean

-Several different things can cause these kinds of symptoms.
-Some possibilities include:
+Several factors can cause these symptoms, including:

-* Problems related to liver function
+* **Cardiovascular issues:** Problems with the heart and blood vessels.
+* **Respiratory problems:** Conditions affecting the lungs and airways.
-* Issues with blood circulation or blood cell health.
+* **Circulatory issues:** Difficulties with blood flow throughout the body.
-* Infections.
+* **Fluid imbalances:** An abnormal buildup of fluid in the body.

 ## Recommended Next Step

-These symptoms warrant a doctor's evaluation.
-Please schedule an appointment with your physician as soon as possible so they can properly assess your condition and provide the appropriate care.
+These symptoms require immediate medical attention.  **Please call emergency services (like 911) or go to the nearest emergency room right away.**

 This is for informational purposes only and is not a substitute for professional medical advice.